Flintmere · State of Shopify catalogs · v1 · May 2026

 The state of Shopify catalogs, measured against AI shopping agents.

 FlintmereBot scans Shopify stores against the seven checks AI shopping agents run — drawn from published Shopify, GS1 UK, and Google Merchant Center specs.
-We publish the aggregate numbers — score, grade distribution, per-vertical gaps — and nothing else.
+We publish the aggregate numbers (score, grade distribution, per-vertical gaps) and nothing else.
 No individual store is ever named.
-Early sample — 9 stores scanned so far.
-We publish the numbers as they come in, but don’t frame them as “the median Shopify store” until the dataset clears 100 per vertical.
+This is v1: 408 stores in the cohort, refreshed periodically.

 - A